-Beyond the legality of these technologies, there’s business concerns, such as the cost effectiveness of developing and implementing mHealth applications like medical apps.
+Beyond the legality of these technologies, there are business concerns, such as the cost-effectiveness of developing and implementing mHealth applications like medical apps.
 And there’s always the fact that there just isn’t enough widespread knowledge concerning mHealth at this point.

 Notably, mHealth isn’t nonexistent by any means.
 For example, consider telemedicine.
 As indicated in a survey by The World Health Organization, there is a “high level of mobile telemedicine activity […] in the Americas (75%), European (64%) and South-East Asia (62%) Regions.”

 However, most of the mobile telemedicine initiatives reported “were informal or in the pilot phase across regions and income groups.”
 For context, example initiatives included voice and SMS communication between health professionals, as well as more sophisticated applications like wireless electrocardiogram transmission of a patient during travel to a health clinic via ambulance.

 Cases for Increasing Mobile Health Adoption

 Case #1: Visiting the doctor from a screen.
 One of the most popular applications of telehealth is being able to “visit” a doctor with only a device and an internet connection.
 Notably, video visits have recently gained acceptance by both physicians and insurers.

 Through this medium, the physician is able to interact with a patient’s electronic health record (EHR) while communicating with the patient via the built-in camera of the patient’s smartphone or tablet.